lobuhi/awrbacs/README.md

   -kubeconfig string
         Path to the kubeconfig file (default "$HOME/.kube/config") -no-kube-system
-        Do not check resources in the kube-system namespace -sa value
+        Do not check system:* users nor ServiceAccounts in kube-system.
+  -sa value
         Service accounts to impersonate in the format namespace:serviceaccount -self